git/git.github.io/rev_news/draft/edition-1.md

 René Scharfe and Junio also suggested some improvements especially in the code.

-And Junio explained the interesting behavior of `git show` depending on the arguments it is given:
+Junio also explained the interesting behavior of `git show` depending on the arguments it is given:

 ```